James Allman | JA Technology Solutions LLC

 Grocery retail merchandising system support, reporting, and modernization

-I provide practical help for organizations that depend on grocery merchandising platforms, including Grocers Support Systems (GSS) and similar retail management software.
+I provide practical help for organizations that depend on grocery merchandising platforms, including Grocers Support Systems (GSS), a platform I actively develop for, and similar retail management software.
 This includes support, enhancement, reporting, integration, and modernization-related planning.

 What I Help With